Neil Kornze

 Neil Kornze is an American government official who served as director of the Bureau of Land Management from March 2013 to January 2017 under President Barack Obama.

 Early life and education

 Kornze was born and raised in Elko, Nevada.
+He attended Elko High School.
 He graduated from Whitman College in Walla Walla, Washington, with a bachelor's degree in politics, and then earned a Master of Arts degree in international relations from the London School of Economics.

 Career

 U.S. Senate

 Kornze served in the office of Nevada Senator Harry Reid from 2003 until 2011, where he worked on a variety of public lands issues, including renewable energy development, mining, water, outdoor recreation, rural development, and wildlife.
 During his tenure, Kornze participated in the design of the Omnibus Public Land Management Act of 2009, which designated 2 million acres of wilderness, codified the National Landscape Conservation System, and added 1,000 river-miles to the National Wild and Scenic Rivers System.